 Shares in public REITs are available to any investor through the stock market, can be purchased from any registered investment broker and are considered to be liquid — the shares trade on the stock market exchanges, and therefore can be bought and sold quickly.
 There are hundreds of public REITs on Vanguard, Fidelity, Schwab and other brokerage houses from which you can choose.

-Rich Uncles’ offering, NNN REIT, Inc., is classified as a public non-traded REIT.
+Rich Uncles’ offerings are classified as public non-traded REITs.
 The distinction is they are “public” to the extent they are registered with the SEC, so the public can view their offering, but they do not trade on the open market as do the public REIT shares you purchase from an investment broker.

 Typically, the sponsor of a public non-traded REIT has an in-house dealer-manager that is responsible for marketing shares to FINRA-licensed broker-dealers and SEC-regulated investment advisors, which results in substantial fees.
 These fees typically include: